 Hot Tip: While it isn’t a true refund, this is still a pretty big perk.
 At Upgraded Points, we often fly Southwest domestically and there have been a number of times this has come in handy.
 Especially considering Southwest doesn’t charge any change fees…but more on that below.

 Anytime: The Anytime fare is very similar to Wanna Get Away, but it is refundable and kicks up the Rapid Rewards fare earnings to 10x.

 Something to note: if you want to fly standby, this cannot be done with Wanna Get Away; passengers must have (or upgrade to) an Anytime or Business Select fare.

 Business Select: With Business Select, passengers get all the perks of Wanna Get Away, a refundable option, and some additional benefits including priority boarding, priority security lanes, a premium (alcoholic) beverage, and 12x fare earnings.

 Southwest also offers a Senior Fare.
 This fare is only available to passengers 65 years of age or older (must present a valid I.D.) and is actually refundable.

 Direct Sales: Lastly, while Southwest Airlines is an extremely popular carrier, you won’t find their fares listed via metasearch engines or online travel agency sites (Expedia, Orbitz, Kayak, Google Flights, etc).
 That’s because as a rule, Southwest Airlines only sells directly to the consumer.
 In fact, Southwest actually prohibits any automatic device, program, or algorithm from monitoring their fares.

-Hot Tip: Find out more information about the different forms of payment you can use for SWA, see our article on Southwest Gift Cards, Travel Funds, and LUV Vouchers.
+Hot Tip: Find out more information about the different forms of payment you can use for SWA in Southwest Gift Cards, Flight Credits, and LUV Vouchers.